-Businesses of all sizes face a growing number of risks, from natural disasters and power outages, to human error and cyber-attacks.
-To date, companies worldwide are giving due priority to building a robust Business Continuity (BC) or Disaster Recovery (DR) strategy, which is designed to provide IT Resilience.
-BCDR strategy development is a vital, but not always an easy task.
+Businesses of all sizes face an increasing amount of risks, from natural disasters and power outages to human error and cyber-attacks.
+To date, companies worldwide are giving due priority to building a robust Business Continuity (BC) or Disaster Recovery (DR) strategy.
+This strategy is designed to provide IT Resilience.
+BCDR strategy development is vital, yet not always an easy task.

-Today’s business IT infrastructure has become complex and sophisticated, volume of diverse data and workloads is increasing.
-At the same time, a successful BCDR strategy should enable your company to avoid stopping a production or to minimize the downtime, to restore access to critical business applications without any data loss as quickly as possible.
+Today’s business IT infrastructure has become complex and sophisticated as the volume of diverse data and workloads is increasing.
+That being said, a successful BCDR strategy should enable your company to avoid stopping production, or minimize the downtime, in order to restore access to critical business applications without any data loss, as quickly as possible.

-The essential points of a robust BCDR strategy:
+The essential points of a robust BCDR strategy are as follows:

 1. Perform risk and impact analysis

 Performing risk assessments, which are common for businesses, is a key starting point.
 Understanding the unique set of threats and risks that a company may face, is an essential component of an effective backup or Disaster Recovery strategy implementation.

 Business remains vulnerable to any data loss and downtime, so it becomes critical to consider the impact after any type of disaster, which can lead to financial threats, productivity interruption, and customer and/or reputation loss.
 When building a successful BCDR strategy, companies should assess disaster implications along with the cost of downtime.

 2. Identify business priorities and requirements - define RPO and RTO values